icoxfog417/awesome-text-summarization/README.md

 <img src="./images/get_to_the_point.png" alt="get_to_the_point" width="450"/>

+It is theoretically beautiful, but you have to pay attention to its behavior.
+[Weber et al. (2018)](https://arxiv.org/abs/1803.07038) report that a pointer-generator model heavily depends on a "copy" (pointer) at test time.
+[Weber et al. (2018)](https://arxiv.org/abs/1803.07038) use a penalty term for pointer/generator mixture rate to overcome this phenomenon and control the abstractive.

 **[A Deep Reinforced Model for Abstractive Summarization](https://arxiv.org/abs/1705.04304)**

 * *How to set the focus on the important sentence, keyword.*